an4xdev/TrelloClone/README.md

 - [ ] User:
   - [x] Adding if there is none in the application.
   - [ ] Editing
+  - [ ] The user can decide whether and when to receive notifications.
 - [x] Project:
   - [x] API:
     - [x] Adding